QuantEcon/lecture-python-intro/in-work/quantecon_undergrad_notes_tom_3.md

-Special cases of out model can   handle
+Special cases of our model can be created to represent

   * dynamics
      - by putting different dates on different commodities